yOyOeK1/vy2count/README.md

 Two split bash tasks over multiple Agents a.k.a.
 Clustering.
 Bash tasks over multiple computers to `count` / process data.

+## Dependency

+* bash / linux shell access
+* nodejs, ws

 ## Agent

-To start it as websocket gate to receive and send information's to Agent.
+To start it as websocket gate to receive / send information's / data / tasks to Agent and back.

 ```bash
 node ./agent.js "local"
 ```

-##### commands @ws

-- ? | h

-- @R

-- @W

-- +W:name

-- E:cmd
+where `local` is one of example agents define in config file.

-##### configuring
+##### Configuring

 All need to be done over file `Aconfig.js` It have list of Agents to work with.
 It's self explanatory json file.
-Agents need to be with `ssh` access and they should have exchange with Master id_rsa....pub key to log in with out password.
+Agents need to be with `ssh` access and they should have exchange with Master `id_rsa....pub` key to log in with out password.
 Main communication is done over dedicated WS channel.
 Ssh access is only to send data or execute extra command.

+##### Commands @ws

+- ? | h

+- @R - force agent raport to Master

+- @W - spit out all list of workspacesy and ther current status

+- +W:name - create new work named `name`

+- E:cmd - execute command at Agent

 ## Master